PISE: Physics-Anchored Semantically-Enhanced Deep Computational Ghost Imaging for Robust Low-Bandwidth Machine

 Why does MSE training fail under extreme undersampling?
-This is fundamentally a gradient issue \cite{ref14}: when many solutions fit the forward model, the MSE gradient decays rapidly.
-The network converges to a ``safe'' blurry average that minimizes pixel errors but destroys high-frequency cues required by classifiers.
-Feature-space loss can restore these cues, but without a physical anchor it may drift towards measurement-inconsistent artifacts.
+In our setting, this manifests as an optimization issue: when many solutions fit the forward model, pixel-wise supervision tends to favor conservative averages and suppress high-frequency cues required by classifiers.
+Feature-space loss can restore these cues, but without a physical anchor it may drift towards less measurement-faithful structures.

 \textit{Benchmarking Rationale:} While Transformer and Diffusion-based models represent the frontier of image quality, their high computational latency renders them unsuitable for real-time edge perception.
 We therefore benchmark against leading \textit{efficient} reconstruction networks (e.g., ISTA-Net+ \cite{ref7}, ADMM-CSNet \cite{ref8}) and standard U-Nets, which align with the strict resource constraints of our target low-bandwidth IoT scenarios.